 What makes DS4 different

-DS4 handles everything end to end: model loading, prompt rendering, tool calling, KV state management (both in RAM and on-disk), a server API, and even an integrated coding agent.
-It’s not just about running the model — it’s about making the model feel finished.
+DS4 handles the whole pipeline itself: model loading, prompt rendering, tool calling, KV state management in RAM or on disk, a server API, and even a built-in coding agent.
+It’s less a model runner and more a finished product around the model.

 There’s also a CPU path, but antirez notes a macOS bug that causes kernel crashes with CPU inference: “each time you have to restart the computer, which is not funny.”